arColm/javascript-miniprojects/README.md

 **sign-up-form** : sign up form to demonstrate designing a form and further reinforcing css principles

 **admin-dashboard** : admin dashboard to demonstrate css grid principles.

+**library** : page where you can add and remove book elements from a library.
+Practices basic javascript object manipulation principles